thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 	1. Go to `liferay-sample-workspace` and type `./gradlew startDockerContainer logsDockerContainer` to start Liferay.

-	1. Go to `liferay-sample-workspace` and type `./gradlew :client-extensions:liferay-sample-etc-cron:deploy`.
+	1. Go to `liferay-sample-workspace` and type `./gradlew :client-extensions:liferay-sample-etc-cron:deployDev`.

 	1. Login to Liferay and go to Control Panel > Configuration > OAuth 2 Administration.
 Select `Liferay Sample Etc Cron`.